 - To have your employer monitor your health and conditions to the workplace.

-- To be provided with facilities at work.
+- To be provided with amenities at work.

-- To be consulted on work health and safety issues that affect your work.
+- To be consulted on work health and safety issues.

 - To refuse to perform work that you reasonably think would expose you to serious risk.